i-am-grub/MultiGP_Toolkit/docs/usage/setup/index.rst

 Waiting for Plugin Activation
 -------------------------------------------

-After inputting a MultiGP API key, anytime the timer is rebooted, it will attempt to connect to MultiGP to verify the key.
-To compensate for the time it may take for timer to setup the network, it will make a multiple attempts to establish a connection over a period of time until it is either successful, or the max number of attempts has been reached.
+After inputting a MultiGP API key, anytime the timer is rebooted, the plugin will attempt to connect to MultiGP to verify the key.
+To compensate for the time it may take for timer to connect to the network, the plugin will make a multiple attempts to establish a connection over a period of time.
+It will continue to attempt until it is either successful or the max number of attempts has been reached.

-In the event that the timer has successfully connected and the API has been verified, the plugin's user interface will activate.
+In the event that the timer has successfully connected and the MultiGP API key has been verified, the plugin's user interface will activate.